terrytaylorbonn/terrytaylorbonn.github.io/7-the-future.markdown

 ### 4 What AI gives might be taken away

-But social isolation still exists in countries where internet is blocked.  cases where such tools are still blocked.
-Mobile phones may have brought us together, but they also made it possible for massive numbers of illegal crossings of what were once sovereign borders.
-DOGE was able to use the latest AI tech to expose rampant corruption.
-But it emains to be seen if AI can significantly decrease such corruption.
-I think it remains to be seen just how much of future fruits of the AI revolution reach the "physical world".
+But social isolation still exists in countries where internet is blocked.
+Mobile phones may have brought us together, but they also made possible the destruction of sovereign borders.
+DOGE was able to use the latest AI tech to expose rampant corruption, but it remains to be seen if AI can significantly decrease corruption.
+It remains to be seen just how much of future fruits of the AI revolution reach the "physical world".

 <br>